-We are often asked what is the best way to get figures from tables created in MRDCL, QPSMR or Reflect into Excel charts.
+We are often asked what is the best way to get figures from tables created in MRDCL or QPSMR into Excel charts.
 The solution is remarkably simple as long as you follow five steps.

 You should have a file like the one below.